Traveling Europe by train with a Eurail pass is one of the most popular ways to get around during your backpacking trip.

 I know many travelers (even Europeans) who love to travel on the train.
 Hell, I love to travel via train.

-The only thing that holds me back from purchasing another Eurail pass is the time restraints which it puts on you.
+The only thing that holds me back from purchasing another Eurail pass is the time restraints that it puts on you.

 Though, if you have a definite start and end date, this could be the perfect way to keep your trip organized.

 How to buy a Eurail pass